ahkim3/bookstore/README.md

 CS 3380 (Databases) Final Project

 ## Prerequisites
+1. Install termcolor with `python3 -m pip install --upgrade termcolor`
+2. Install mysql.connector with `pip install mysql-connector-python`
-1. After cloning, you will need to create a file called `credentials.py` and add your mySQL password to it.
+1. After cloning this repo, you will need to create a file called `credentials.py` and add your mySQL password to it.
 For example:
 ```
 # credentials.py